 The duplexer is used to merge two signals into one channel.

-Circulator is used as duplexer in radars to route the signals from the transmitter to the antenna and from the antenna to the receiver avoiding signals to directly pass from transmitter to receiver.
+The circulator is used as a duplexer in radars to route the signals from the transmitter to the antenna and from the antenna to the receiver avoiding signals to directly pass from transmitter to receiver.

 It is a microwave amplifier circuit using negative differential resistance diodes like the tunnel diode or Gunn Diode.
-These diodes perform better at microwave frequencies than 2 port device, but since the diode is a one port device non-reciprocal component is required to separate the outgoing signal from the incoming signal.
+These diodes perform better at microwave frequencies than 2 port devices, but since the diode is a one-port device non-reciprocal component is required to separate the outgoing signal from the incoming signal.

 - Circulator pump

 An Rf circulator is a 3 port device.